arsiboo/production-flow-network-simulation/README.md

 - That the service times are fixed numbers.
 Alternativeily, I would have used the data and Fitter python package to assign suitable distribution function to each machine/buffer.
 - There is no queue buffer set up for this.
 - That there is only one type of products.
 Alternateviely I would inherit the agent class and define product types.
 - That the system vertices have online one indegree, hence I avoid using sharedservers queue discpiline.
+- I separeted the number of servers per machine from the capacities.
+The aim is for the future just in case they would not be the same in other models.
 - [Add assumptions and simplifications]

 ## Design Choices